-The new D-CO-6 zone would apply to those City of Oakland-owned and EBMUD-owned properties along Oakport Street from East Creek Slough to 66th Avenue within Sub-Area E (these lands are not within Port jurisdiction).
-The new D-CO-6 zone would replace the existing Industrial (M-40) zoning that applies.
+The new D-CO-6 zone applies to those City of Oakland-owned and EBMUD-owned properties along Oakport Street from East Creek Slough to 66th Avenue within Sub-Area E (these lands are not within Port jurisdiction).
+The new D-CO-6 zone replaces the existing Industrial (M-40) zoning that applied for decades.
 The D-CO-6 Zone is intended to apply to commercial, industrial and institutional areas with strong locational advantages that make possible the attraction of higher-intensity commercial and light industrial land uses and development types.
-The new D-CO-6 zone would replace the existing Industrial (M-40) zoning that applies.
-This zone would not permit residential activities.
+This zone does not permit residential activities.